damianodallapiccola/assignment-3-802020/reports/Assignment-3-Deployment.md

 - Maven

+If you want to use another RabbitMQ deployment, instead of the one in the code (A CloudAMQP instance, https://www.cloudamqp.com/), change the reabbitMQ URI in:
+* `code/scripts/stream_sender.py`
+* `code/scripts/stream_sender_test_errors.py`
+* `code/scripts/analytics_reciever.py`
+* `code/customerstreamapp/src/main/java/fi/aalto/cs/cse4640/CustomerStreamApp.java`

 From the folder wher Flink is installed
  * if you want to change the number of Task Managers add them here `libexec/config/slaves`